 Cornucopia has financed its business activities inter alia by so called Preferred Equity Interest I - III.
 These were financed via intermediate structures by investors, which invested in fund companies and profit participations.
 The Preferred Equity Interests I - III provide a right to the distribution of profits as well as an allocation of losses and are qualified as balance sheet equity of Cornucopia.
 The structure serves tax purposes.
 In the meantime these fund participations and profit participations have been contributed to the Issuer.
 As a consequence the Issuer holds indirectly via intermediate structures 99 % of the so called Preferred Equity Interest I - III, which have been issued by Cornucopia.
 In the opinion of the Issuer the intermediate structures exist in such a way, that the payment is secured and will be made to the Issuer subject to appropriate costs and in the case of disbursement.
-In the Issuer's opinion it is economically irrelevant whether the payment claims arising from the Preferred Equity Interest I - III flow to the Issuer via the intermediate structures or as profit participation right of the Issuer against Cornucopia.
-Against this backdrop and in order to facilitate the structures the Issuer intends to contribute the claims arising from the Preferred Equity Interest I - III to the group of the Issuer so that profits and losses will only flow and be settled internally within the group of the Issuer.
+In the Issuer's opinion it is economically irrelevant whether the payment claims arising from the Preferred Equity Interest I - III flow to the Issuer via the intermediate structures or as profit participation right of the Issuer intends to contribute the claims arising from the Preferred Equity Interest I - III to the group of the Issuer so that profits and losses will only flow and be settled internally within the group of the Issuer.